My Favorite Time Zones For Living & Traveling

 Of course this just reflects my personal situation.
 The whole world doesn’t revolve around the East Coast, but this is what works best for me, based on my circumstances.

-My favorite timezones to travel to
+My favorite time zones to travel to

-Increasingly timezones impact where I have the desire to travel to, which probably reflects that I’m getting older, and staying up for weird hours is significantly less appealing.
-I should mention that I work when I travel, so I never really have a traditional vacation where I truly disconnect.
-Roughly in order, here’s my take on the timezones I enjoy traveling to most:
+I should mention that I “work” when I travel, so I never really have a traditional vacation where I truly disconnect.
+Roughly in order, below is my take on the time zones I enjoy traveling to most.

 The less time change, the better